 b.
 Describe how the history of scientific thought has shaped the development of scientific principles.

-Departmental honors are awarded to students based on their grade point average in classes taken at UC Denver.
-The following minimum grade point averages must be met for all biology courses in the major AND all additional courses taken at UC Denver: cum laude >3.5; magna cum laude >3.7; summa cum laude > 3.9.
+Departmental honors are awarded to students based on their grade point average in classes taken at CU Denver.
+The following minimum grade point averages must be met for all biology courses in the major AND all additional courses taken at CU Denver: cum laude >3.5; magna cum laude >3.7; summa cum laude > 3.9.

 The minor in biology provides a firm foundation in the diversity of the life sciences.
 Our students are instilled with a respect and a sense of responsibility for life and the environment, as well as the knowledge to understand ongoing advancements in the field of biology.